saucelabs/visual-examples/wd-java/README.md

 ## Prerequisites

-- Mac System - Ventura
+- For macOS Ventura: Git and Homebrew
+- For Linux: Git and Adoptium Eclipse Temurin JDK 11+
 - Sauce Labs Account
-- Git
-- Homebrew

 ## Run the demo